jennvheb/ba_drift_visualization/README.md

 $ python app.py
 ```

-parameters such as window size, max group size can be changed in preprocessed.py
-critical drift threshold in app_background.py
+parameters such as window size, max group size can be changed in preprocessed.py and the critical drift threshold in app_background.py

 # credits